X-oss-byte/aws-workshop/templates-content/TEMPLATE_ModuleTwo_Setup/23_CreateAnIAMroleForyourWorkspace.md

 ---
-title: "Create an IAM Role for your workspace" # MODIFY THIS TITLE
+title: "Create an IAM Role for your workspace"
 chapter: true
-weight: 3 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
+weight: 3
 ---

 <!-- MORE SUBMODULES CAN BE ADDED TO DIVIDE UP THE SETUP INTO SMALLER SECTIONS -->
 <!-- COPY AND PASTE THIS SUBMODULE FILE, RENAME, AND CHANGE THE CONTENTS AS NECESSARY -->

-# Create an IAM Role for your workspace <!-- MODIFY THIS SUBHEADING -->
+# Create an IAM Role for your workspace

-## Submodule Three Heading <!-- MODIFY THIS SUBHEADING -->
+## Submodule Three Heading

 This paragraph block can be used to explain how to create a workspace if necessary.
 Example content guidance can be found at the bottom of the page.